taniaregocarreira/openshift/Openshift/petclinic.md

         - Content type:
             - application/json
     1. Go to the Overview page and check the status of your project
-1. Repeat all the steps of the previous paragraph for the other two branches:
-    - develop
-    - welcome
-1. Check the progress of your application in Openshift Online:
-    1. Navigate to your project:
-        - indra-welcome
-    1. Go to Overview
-    1. There is a URL link to the upper right of the page: visit your current application endpoint
+        - There is a URL link to the upper right of the page: visit your current application endpoint
 1. Change the code in Github:
     1. Go to your fork of the project:
         - https://github.com/USERNAME/spring-petclinic (your username in Github)
-    1. Checkout to your USERNAME branch
+    1. Checkout to the **develop** branch
     1. Navigate to the following resource:
-        - https://github.com/USERNAME/spring-petclinic/blob/welcome/src/main/resources/templates/welcome.html (your username in Github)
+        - https://github.com/USERNAME/spring-petclinic/blob/develop/src/main/resources/templates/welcome.html (your username in Github)
-    1. Remove lines 8 to 12 (those corresponding to the image display)
-    1. After committing the change the Webhook will automatically deploy the changes in your Openshift environment:
-        - indra-welcome
-    1. Visit the Overview page for your project in Openshift and check that the website has been accordingly modified
-1. Create a PR in Github:
+    1. Modify the existing code:
+        - Delete line number 7
-    1. Go to the PR page in Github:
+    1. Instead of committing directly the changes to the **develop** branch:
-        - https://github.com/USERNAME/spring-petclinic/pulls (your username in Github)
-    1. Click on Compare and Pull Request
-        - Base Repository:
-            - USERNAME/spring-petclinic (your username in Github)
-        - Base:
+        - Create a new branch for this commit and start a pull request
-            - develop
+        - Propose file change
-        - Modify the title and create the pull request:
+        - Create pull request
-            - Remove the PNG image from the Welcome page
-    1. Merge the Pull Request
-        - Merge the pull request
+        - Merge pull request
-        - Confirm the merge
+        - Confirm merge
-        - After confirmation you can safely delete the **welcome** branch
+        - Delete branch
-1. Check the progress of your deployment in Openshift Online:
+1. Verify the changes in Openshift Online:
-    1. Navigate to your project:
-        - indra-develop
-    1. Go to Builds -> Builds
-        - Select the corresponding Build: petclinic
-        - Click on **Start Build**
     1. Go to Overview -> petclinic
         - Visit the URL of the application